ibm-cloud-docs/satellite/link-endpoints.md

 6. Select the protocol that a source must use to connect to the destination URL or IP address.
 This protocol must match the port for your destination resource.
 For more information, see [Endpoint protocols](#link-protocols).
   * If you selected the **TLS** or **HTTPS** protocols and want to require server-side authentication of the destination's certificate, select the **Verify destination certificate** checkbox.
   * If you selected the **TLS** or **HTTPS** protocols but the destination resource is still in development, you can click **Upload certificate** to add your self-signed, base-64 encoded certificate file.
 7. Configure optional connection settings, such as enabling compression of data that is transferred through the endpoint or setting an inactivity timeout.
-The inactivity timeout is applied to both the connection between the source and {{site.data.keyword.satelliteshort}} Link and to the connection between {{site.data.keyword.satelliteshort}} Link and the destination.
+The inactivity timeout is applied to both the connection between the source and {{site.data.keyword.satelliteshort}} link and to the connection between {{site.data.keyword.satelliteshort}} link and the destination.
 By default, no default inactivity timeout is set.
 8. Click **Create**.
-Wait a few minutes for the {{site.data.keyword.satelliteshort}} Link connector component to assign a port to your endpoint.
+Wait a few minutes for the {{site.data.keyword.satelliteshort}} link connector component to assign a port to your endpoint.
-9. In the table row for your endpoint, copy the host name for your {{site.data.keyword.satelliteshort}} Link tunnel server and the port for your endpoint in the **Address** field.
+9. In the table row for your endpoint, copy the host name for your {{site.data.keyword.satelliteshort}} link tunnel server and the port for your endpoint in the **Address** field.
 10. From your source client in the {{site.data.keyword.cloud_notm}} private network, test the connection to your {{site.data.keyword.satelliteshort}} endpoint by using the address.
 For example, depending on your source client, you might send a curl request to the endpoint:
    ```
    curl http://<linkserver_hostname>:<nodeport>